AnyThony/Uni.js/bundle/README.md

 It is responsible for translating Uni apps into native HTML and Javascript.

-Note that only scripts in app.uni are pre-translated, components are stored in tables and are to be handled upon runtime.
+Note that only app.uni in-line scripts are pre-translated, components are stored in tables and are to be loaded upon runtime.

 ![Bundling](https://i.imgur.com/txPkD51.png)